Enhanced Gravitational Waves from Inflaton Oscillons

 {\it Inflation}.--- Consider single-field models of inflation in which the inflaton, $\phi$, is minimally coupled to gravity, i.e., \Beq S=\int d^4x\sqrt{-g}\left[-\frac{M_{\rm Pl}^2}{2}R+\frac{(\partial\phi)^2}{2}-V(\phi)\right]\, \Eeq where $R$ is the Ricci scalar, $g$ is the determinant of the metric and $M_{\rm Pl} = 2.435 \times 10^{18}$~GeV is the reduced Planck mass.
 The scalar inflaton field $\phi$ drives the inflationary expansion of the Universe during its slow-roll phase.

 Measurements of the angular anisotropies in the CMB place significant constraints on the shape of the inflaton potential, $V(\phi)$.
-Observables related to CMB are directly linked to the inflaton potential~\cite{Planck:2018jri}, including the scalar power spectrum amplitude, $A_{\rm s}$, scalar spectral index, $n_{\rm s}$, tensor-to-scalar power ratio, $r$, and the number of expansion $e$-folds before the end of the slow-roll inflation, $N_\star$, when the pivot scale $k_\star$=0.05~Mpc$^{-1}$ exited the horizon
+Observables related to CMB are directly linked to the inflaton potential~\cite{Planck:2018jri}, including the scalar power spectrum amplitude, $A_{\rm s}$, scalar spectral index, $n_{\rm s}$, tensor-to-scalar power ratio, $r$, and the number of expansion $e$-folds before the end of the slow-roll inflation, $N_\star$, when the pivot scale $k_\star$=0.05~Mpc$^{-1}$ exited the horizon (see Supplemental Material~\cite{supmat} for overview).